 Makgadikgadi Pans

-The safari activities are similar in these months although you usually won’t travel as far.
-On many days you can see the wildlife direct from your verandah!
+The safari activities are similar in these months, although you usually won’t travel as far.
+On many days, you can see the wildlife directly from your verandah!
 The green season continues until mid-April and corresponds with the off-season for tourism in Botswana.
 Making it a slightly cheaper time to travel.

 Nxai Pan National Park